cacaogithu/FEMOTTA/replit.md

 - **History & Archival System**: Automatic archival of jobs to local storage and PostgreSQL, with a dedicated UI tab for viewing past batches and re-downloading (ZIP, individual images, PSDs).
 - **Marketplace-Specific Presets**: Pre-configured output settings with AI behavior modifications for platforms like Amazon (Strict Compliance), Alibaba (Creative Marketing), and a general Website preset.
 These include AI prompt modifiers, aspect ratio, dimension limits, margins, padding, background, and color vibrance adjustments.
 - **Custom Google Drive Destinations**: Users can specify a custom Google Drive folder URL for output uploads with validation and folder ID extraction.
-- **PSD Export with Editable Text Layers**: Client-side PSD generation using Photopea API (embedded iframe with postMessage communication).
+- **PSD Export with Editable Text Layers**: Server-side PSD generation using ag-psd library.
 Creates true layered PSDs with fully editable text layers that work natively in Adobe Photoshop.
-Images are fetched as data URLs to bypass CORS, then processed by Photopea to add title and subtitle text layers.
-Supports queued processing for multiple downloads.
+Text layers reference Saira font family (Saira-Bold for titles, Saira-Regular for subtitles).
+The PSD download uses signed URLs via `/api/psd/signed-url/:jobId/:imageIndex` endpoint for reliable file delivery.
 - **Smart Logo Detection & Overlay**: Automatically detects logo requests in brief text using OpenAI extraction (`logo_requested: true/false`, `logo_name`).
 Small embedded images (<50KB) in DOCX are classified as logos.
 When a spec requests a logo, the system overlays it programmatically using Sharp with proportional sizing (15% of image width) and proper margins.
 - **Triple Input Modes**: Supports PDF, DOCX (with intelligent image filtering), or text prompts.
 - **AI Chat with Vision**: GPT-4o with vision capabilities for precise re-editing based on visual analysis and natural language commands.
 Automatically detects image references.